jeffslofish/open-source-help-wanted/README.md

 # Open Source Help Wanted

-Find issues to work on with the labels you specify.
+Find issues to work on with the labels and keywords you specify.

 ![Screenshot](screenshot.png)